tredontho/purescript-book/text/chapter11.md

      string :: String -> Parser String
      ```

-     which matches a string as a prefix of the current state, or fails with an error message.
+     which matches a string as a prefix of the current state or fails with an error message.

      Your parser should work as follows: